⚠️ Plants cannot ship to CA, FL, HI, or US territories

 Water Regular water in spring-summer growing season, allow to dry between waterings; leave dry over winter

 Overwintering Hardy to 20°, tolerant of light freezes.
-No need to overwinter in greenhouse in warmer climates, and a warmer winter may discourage blooms
+No need to overwinter in greenhouse in warmer climates, as a warmer winter will discourage blooms

-Flowers Blooms sporadically, usually once or twice a year in the spring
+Flowers Blooms sporadically, usually once a year in the spring, sometimes with a second fall bloom

 Native to Cultivar (likely South America)